ama-bit/virtual-machine-hardening/vm-verify.md

 - SHA256SUMS
 - (optional) SHA256SUMS.gpg
 ```
-📓 In some releases, the checksum appears only after opening the ISO download page.
+📓 In some releases, I've noticed the checksum now appears only after opening the ISO download page.

 </details>